 1. Reconsider your goals.

-Creating a strategy and plan around marketing your telemedicine services is just like the bigger strategy and planning you do (or should be doing) to map out your overall effort.
+Creating a digital marketing strategy and plan around marketing your telemedicine services is just like the bigger strategy and planning you do (or should be doing) to map out your overall effort.
 Many of the same steps are necessary, including identifying your goals and aligning them with the organization’s overall goals.
 In this case, ask yourself:

 - What are your organization’s goals for using telehealth, and when do they need to be achieved?